Hullo and welcome and Happy New Year in the New Year!

 Ola's Kool Kitchen on Radio23 with DJ Ola

-p.s...My friend Zakk of the Nunnery made me a fan page on the FB: the
+p.s...My friend Zakk made me a fan page on the FB: the

 "Rachel Taylor Brown Fan Page for Musical Enlightenment."
 Please believe me that I didn't name it that.

-p.s...Was surprised and delighted when I heard one of my songs had been included in Loud Family/Game Theory legend Scott Miller's book, "Music: What Happened?"
-(He named Stagg Field #5 for 2008).
-Was floored to learn he'd included another of my songs, Modesto Waltz, in his third edition.
-I was very sad to learn Scott Miller died, Monday, April 15, 2013.
-I will always be grateful to him and to Sue Trowbridge for sharing my music with him.
+p.s...That two of my songs were included in the Loud Family/Game Theory legend Scott Miller's book, "Music: What Happened?" is probably one of the things that makes me the most proud ever.
+Scott Miller died Monday, April 15, 2013.
+I will always be grateful to him, and to Sue Trowbridge for sharing my music with him.

 contact rachel . skyhand website design, seattle